switch-business-energy-supplier

 MPAN / MPRN Your unique electricity (MPAN) or gas (MPRN) meter reference number.
 Found on any energy bill and needed when you switch supplier.

-When Is the Best Time to Switch Business Energy?
+When is the best time to Switch Business Energy suppliers

 When you are already out of contract When energy prices look set to rise

-If your fixed-term deal has ended and you have not switched, you are almost certainly on your supplier's most expensive rates right now.
+If your fixed-term deal has ended, and you have not switched, you are almost certainly on your supplier's most expensive rates right now.
 There are no exit fees and no notice required, so you can get in touch with BBC Utilities today and get a better deal in place as quickly as possible.
-If wholesale energy prices are expected to increase, locking in a fixed-rate deal now can protect your business and give you predictable costs month to month.
+If wholesale energy prices are expected to rise, securing a fixed-rate contract now can help protect your business from future increases and provide more consistent monthly costs.
 Visit our business utilities comparison page or speak to one of our energy experts for guidance on current market conditions.

-Most businesses choose a fixed-rate tariff because it keeps costs predictable and takes the stress out of budgeting.
+Most businesses choose a fixed-rate tariff because it keeps costs predictable and removes the stress from budgeting.

 When you switch business energy supplier, you will need to choose between a fixed-rate or variable-rate tariff.
 Here is a breakdown of what each one means: